 1954 set the record for the highest rainfall in any one year at one place in Britain: 6527 mm at the aptly named Sprinkling Tarn (Cumbria).
 It was one of the worst two extended (which includes May and September) summers on record (the other being 1931), and one of the worst summers of the century; some have called it "the worst summer in living memory".
+Overall, on combined measures of sunshine, temperature, and rainfall, it was the second summer since 1910 (after 1912).
 There were only 28 days with a maximum above 21C in London, and only one in Belfast, Edinburgh, and Plymouth.
 In some places April was the sunniest month of the year, and the next month to have more sunshine than average was September.
 The highest temperature of the "summer" was 1 September, when 30.4C (itself a low highest maximum) was reached in Camden.
 Overall, it was a very wet year.
 There was a good wintry spell in late January and early February.
 The first televised UK weather forecast was broadcast on 11 January.

 January.
 Cold and dry, and sunny in the south.
 A quiet start, then cyclonic spell midmonth.
 15C exceeded somewhere on the 14th, 15th, and 20th.
 Severe gales on the 15th.
 It turned cold and wintry from the 24th.
 Heavy snow fell in the west and south on the 25th and 26th.
 There was then a notable very cold spell began on the 29th.
 The exceptional cold continued into the next month.